From Bouquet to Kitchen: Learn How to Dehydrate Rose Petals

 What Is The Best Rose For Drying Petals?

+For the best results, start with beautiful roses that have vibrant color and healthy petals.
 The best type of rose for drying petals is large and flexible, such as Damask roses or tea roses.
 These varieties have larger petals that are easier to remove from the stem without damaging them.
-Avoid using roses with tiny petals, as these will take longer to dry and can easily be damaged.
+Some people also prefer to dry whole roses by hanging them upside down in a cool, dry place for several weeks to preserve their shape and fragrance.

 Ideas for Using Dried Rose Petals